-The cloud formation is made from simple scrolling textures and use of every channels.
-Different colors scroll at different speed and by clamping the overall value of the output, you get those "blobby" looking clouds.
-Just like a lavalamp would react, and that's exactly how we made the 3D clouds in the scenes.
+The cloud formation is made from simple scrolling textures and the use of every channel.
+Different colors scroll at different speeds and by clamping the overall value of the output, you get those “blobby” looking clouds.
+Just like a lava lamp would react, and that’s exactly how we made the 3D clouds in the scenes.

 I couldn’t find a cool video to explain how it works so I made a quick one myself:

-Now let's talk about the fog shader, we actually use several fogs to achieve the style in Crumble (and because transparent shaders and what not).
+Now let’s talk about the fog shader, we actually use several patches of fog to achieve the style in Crumble (and because of transparent shaders and whatnot).
 The global fog shader we use is an edited version of what Keijiro did for his kino shader suite. https://github.com/keijiro/KinoFog

-What it does is instead of having a bland filter for the back of your scene, you have a dynamic fog that interacts with your skybox.
-The only thing i had to change was the script for the fog shader, keijiro made it so it reads the pixel from a traditionnal 6 sided skybox.
-But if you're using exactly that, then it's perfect for you.
+What it does is that instead of having a bland filter for the back of your scene, you have a dynamic fog that interacts with your skybox.
+The only thing I had to change was the script for the fog shader, Kei Jiro made it so it reads the pixel from a traditional 6 sided skybox.
+But if you’re using exactly that, then it’s perfect for you.
 You can even use it without changing a single line of code for your procedural skybox, you only have to use a blank cubemap and change the tint value to match your skybox.